mathigon/textbooks/content/probability/content.md

 ## True Randomness

 ::: column.grow
-Most of this chapter relied on the fact that things like coins, or dice, or roulette wheels are completely random.
+Most of this course relied on the fact that things like coins, or dice, or roulette wheels are completely random.
 However, that is not really true – we already learned that Edward Thorpe managed to predict the outcome of roulette.